A Positive Quote for Now

 Picture related to the title of the story

-RECOMMENDATION: If you've enjoyed the above story on being kind, you might also enjoy another one on "Death Strikes My Neighborhood" which I wrote about three years ago.
+RECOMMENDATION: If you've enjoyed this story, you might also enjoy "Death Strikes My Neighborhood".

 ---------------------------------------------------------------------